 This is the message we have heard from Him and announce to you, that God is Light, and in Him there is no darkness at all.

 (a) The Message we have heard from him.
 John’s message came straight from Jesus.
 It was not something he invented or heard second hand.

-(c) Darkness is a metaphor for evil and sin and anything untouched by the God-who-is-light.
-Jesus is the Light of the World (John 8:12).
-Any place the good news of Jesus is not heard or received remains in darkness.
+(e) Darkness is a metaphor for evil and sin and anything untouched by the Light of the World.
+Any place the good news of Jesus is not heard remains in darkness.

 1 John 1:6